Dong Yingjie: Dong family legacy

-The Dong family now has tai chi students in over 20 countries and territories around the world, while maintaining warm connections to China including their ancestral home Xingtai.
-Although Dong Yingjie is perhaps not as well-known in the West as some other masters, many seeking to learn tai chi for health or martial arts training have long found their way to him and his successors.
+The Dong family now has tai chi students in over 20 countries and territories around the world, while maintaining connections to China including their ancestral home Xingtai.
+Though Dong Yingjie may not be as well known in the West as some other masters, many seeking to learn tai chi for health or martial arts training have found their way to him and his successors.
 (Note: For example, American Kenpo karate master Will Tracy learned the slow form from him in 1956-57.
-See YangChengFu.org retrieved January 10, 2021) For he was a champion, he was a master of multiple styles with his own unique synthesis, and he established a lasting legacy that has continued to thrive, with many affiliated schools in North and South America, Europe, and Asia.
+See YangChengFu.org retrieved January 10, 2021) He was a champion, a master of multiple styles with his own synthesis, and he established a lasting legacy that has continued to thrive, with many affiliated schools in North and South America, Europe, and Asia.